–Climate fight gathers steam but thorny issues remain, especially those around global trade in energy-intensive goods (consumption emissions)

 That’s one of the reasons why global trade talks around the world will be key this year during the climate fight and pandemic recovery.

 “By the end of the Biden administration, you’ll have a cross-border adjustment tax,” Williamson said in a phone interview before the Jan.
-6 political changes in the U.S. Senate and the China news of this week.
+6 political changes in the U.S. Senate.
 “I think that’s true.”

 The win by the two Democrats in the Senate is Williamson’s “most hopeful” scenario and will spur the $2 trillion infrastructure and green energy stimulus.
 There’s oven-ready legislation that might be passable, he said.